TricksterGuy/nin10kit/README.md

 ## Usage
 Run the command `nin10kit` for help using the command line interface and `nin10kitgui` to launch the GUI application.

+## License
+This project is licensed under the Apache License.
+More information can be found in the [LICENSE](LICENSE) file.